-- "10-year, 24-hour precipitation event" means a precipitation event of 24-hour duration with a probable recurrence interval of once in 10 years. - "100-year, 24-hour precipitation event" means a precipitation event of 24-hour duration with a probable recurrence interval of once in 100 years. - "Acceptable Detection Limit" or "ADL" means the detectable concentration of a substance that is equal to the lowest appropriate Practical Quantitation Limit (PQL) as defined in this Section. - "Act" means the Environmental Protection Act [415 ILCS 5]. - "Agency" is the Illinois Environmental Protection Agency established by the Act.
-[415 ILCS 5/3.105] - "Applicant" means the person submitting an application to the Agency for a permit for a CCDD fill operation. - "Aquifer" means saturated (with groundwater) soils and geologic materials which are sufficiently permeable to readily yield economically useful quantities of water to wells, springs, or streams under ordinary hydraulic gradients and whose boundaries can be identified and mapped from hydrogeologic data.
-(Section 3 of the Illinois Groundwater Protection Act [415 ILCS 55/3]) - "Board" is the Pollution Control Board established by the Act.
-[415 ILCS 5/3.105] - "CCDD" means clean construction or demolition debris.
+"10-year, 24-hour precipitation event" means a precipitation event of 24-hour duration with a probable recurrence interval of once in 10 years.

+"100-year, 24-hour precipitation event" means a precipitation event of 24-hour duration with a probable recurrence interval of once in 100 years.

+"Acceptable Detection Limit" or "ADL" means the detectable concentration of a substance that is equal to the lowest appropriate Practical Quantitation Limit (PQL) as defined in this Section.

+"Act" means the Environmental Protection Act [415 ILCS 5].

+"Agency" is the Illinois Environmental Protection Agency established by the Act.
+[415 ILCS 5/3.105]

+"Applicant" means the person submitting an application to the Agency for a permit for a CCDD fill operation.

+"Aquifer" means saturated (with groundwater) soils and geologic materials which are sufficiently permeable to readily yield economically useful quantities of water to wells, springs, or streams under ordinary hydraulic gradients and whose boundaries can be identified and mapped from hydrogeologic data.
+(Section 3 of the Illinois Groundwater Protection Act [415 ILCS 55/3])

+"Board" is the Pollution Control Board established by the Act.
+[415 ILCS 5/3.105]

+"CCDD" means clean construction or demolition debris.

 "CCDD fill operation" means a current or former quarry, mine, or other excavation where clean construction or demolition debris is used as fill material.
-[415 ILCS 5/22.51(e)(3)].
+[415 ILCS 5/22.51(e)(3)] the use of CCDD as fill material in a current or former quarry, mine, or other excavation.
+For purposes of this Part, the term "other excavation" does not include holes, trenches, or similar earth removal created as part of normal construction, removal, or maintenance of a structure, utility, or transportation infrastructure.

 "Clean construction or demolition debris" means uncontaminated broken concrete without protruding metal bars, bricks, rock, stone, reclaimed or other asphalt pavement, or soil generated from construction or demolition activities.
 For purposes of this Part, CCDD may include uncontaminated broken concrete without protruding metal bars, bricks, rock, stone, or reclaimed or other asphalt pavement that has been painted (painted CCDD) if the painted CCDD is used as fill material at a CCDD fill operation in accordance with Section 1100.
 212. Clean construction or demolition debris does not include uncontaminated soil generated during construction, remodeling, repair, and demolition of utilities, structures, and roads provided the uncontaminated soil is not commingled with any clean construction or demolition debris or other waste.
-For purposes of this Part, uncontaminated soil may include incidental amounts of stone, rock, gravel, roots, and other vegetation.
+For purposes of this Part, uncontaminated soil may include incidental amounts of stone, clay, rock, sand, gravel, roots, and other vegetation.
 [415 ILCS 5/3.160(b)]